Whether you’re craving a juicy steak or a giant bowl of homemade pasta, the best downtown restaurants in Greenwich, CT

 23. Polpo Restaurant & Saloon

-Situated in an old country home close to Post Road in western Greenwich, Polpo serves upscale Tuscan Italian fare and seafood.
+Situated in an old country home close to Post Road in western Greenwich, Polpo serves upscale Tuscan Italian food and seafood.

 Drive up to the old mill town neighborhood of Glenville to find Rebeccas.
 They’ve been in business for over 20 years and have a dining room as beautiful as the food.
 It seems to fit, with an owner trained as a designer and a chef.

 Old Greenwich Restaurants